hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/ssh-customization.md

 **Mac/Linux/Unix**

 To simplify the login procedure you can define an alias for the user-/hostname combination.
-Add a host declaration to ~/.ssh/config (substitute your own alias and username):
+Add a host declaration to ~/.ssh/config on your local desktop/laptop (substitute your own alias and username):

 **~/.ssh/config**